 Since 1988, Diamantina Touring Company has led multi award winning nature based expeditions to outback Australia for all ages.

-Our four wheel drive safari tours take you off road to the best of the outback – remote sand dune deserts, spectacular ranges, Aboriginal communities, secluded gorges and alpine wilderness.
+The four wheel drive safari tours take you off road to the best of the outback – remote sand dune deserts, spectacular ranges, Aboriginal communities, secluded gorges and alpine wilderness.

-Our company is 100 per cent Australian owned and operated.
+The company is 100 per cent Australian owned and operated.

-Aboriginal Culture Advanced Ecotourism Certified Adventure and Outdoors Tours Australian Tourism Accreditation Basic Birdwatching Camping Camping Cultural and Theme Tours ECO Certified (Advanced Ecotourism) by Ecotourism Australia Extended Family Friendly Food and Wine Tours Four Wheel Driving Four Wheel Driving International Land - Motorised Land - Self Propelled Nature & Wildlife Nature and wildlife Non Smoking Regional Tourist/Tourism Association/Organisation Respecting Our Culture (ROC) Certified by Ecotourism Australia Respecting Our Culture Indigenous Accreditation Program Scenic Drives The Ecotourism Association of Australia Walk Walk Walking and Biking Tours Walks
+Aboriginal Culture Advanced Ecotourism Certified Adventure Adventure and Outdoors Tours Australian Tourism Accreditation Basic Birdwatching Camping Camping Cultural and Theme Tours ECO Certified (Advanced Ecotourism) by Ecotourism Australia Extended Family Friendly Food and Wine Tours Four Wheel Driving Four Wheel Driving International Land - Motorised Land - Self Propelled Nature & Wildlife Nature & Wildlife Nature and wildlife Non Smoking Regional Tourist/Tourism Association/Organisation Respecting Our Culture (ROC) Certified by Ecotourism Australia Respecting Our Culture Indigenous Accreditation Program Scenic Drives The Ecotourism Association of Australia Walk Walk Walking and Biking Tours Walks

 Diamantina have been operating expeditions to the Simpson Desert and Lake Eyre Basin since 1990.
 Diamantina have crossed the desert over 100 times, along every track, and off track as well.